andro2157/DiscordTokenProtector/README.md

 ## What does it do?

-Here's a little diagram on how it works:
+Here's a little diagram of how it works:

 <p align="center">
   <img width="800" src="Assets/how_does_it_work.jpg">
 </p>

-It basically removes the `Local Storage` and `Session Storage` directories from `%appdata%\Discord`.
+It removes the `Local Storage` and `Session Storage` directories from `%appdata%\Discord`.
-These directories can store your Discord token (used to authentificate you).
+These directories can store your Discord token (used to authenticate you).
 Most of the grabbers look for your token there.
 Therefore, by removing these directories you can avoid getting grabbed.\
 Your Discord token is stored in a secure container encrypted with AES-256.